kamilburda/batcher/docs/sections/Customization.md

 1. Select or type `pdf` as the file extension.
 2. Press the `Options...` button and select an option in `Perform export:`.
 To export a single image, select `As a single image`.
 3. If you selected `As a single image`, adjust `Image filename pattern` as seen fit.
-4. You may want to uncheck the `Use layer size` procedure to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.
+4. You may want to uncheck the `Resize to layer size` procedure to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.

 **I want to be able to export to multiple file formats at once.**